Covid-19: NZ analysis reveals vax's life-saving difference

-But the Ministry of Health's just-released report sadly also showed what modellers and epidemiologists have long warned: Covid-19's disproportionate danger to Māori, Pacific and poorer people.
+But the Ministry of Health's just-released report sadly also showed what modellers and epidemiologists have long warned about: Covid-19's disproportionate danger to Māori, Pacific and poorer people.

 Public Health Agency deputy director-general Dr Andrew Old said that, thanks to low levels of infection early in the pandemic and one of the world's highest vaccination rates, New Zealand had seen comparatively fewer Covid-19 deaths.